rgmyr/tf-ProSeNet/README.md

 I've tried:
 - Using `class_weights`, even minimizing the weight of the first class to be negligibly small. **Does not seem to help.**
 - Training just the LSTM `encoder` first (achieves up to ~95% accuracy), then freezing those layers and training only the `prototypes_layer` and `classifier`. **Does not seem to help.**
+- Heavier regularization (of both prototype vector diversity and classifier weights). **Does not seem to help.**

+Some of these attempts at solutions have the effect of decreasing the imbalance in prediction probabilities (e.g., the model outputs something like `[0.24, 0.19, 0.19, ...]` for every input sequence, rather than something like `[0.96, 0.01, ...]`), but none of them seem to address the root problem.

 Ideas to try:
 - Heavily downsampling the first class.
-- Verifying regularization terms more rigorously.
+- Verifying custom regularization terms more rigorously.

 ## Additional Features